DiY Sound System

-DiY Sound System, also known as the DiY Collective, was a British house music sound system that formed in 1989.
+DiY Sound System, also known as the DiY Collective, was a British house music sound system, co-founded by Harry Harrison, Rick "Digs" Down, Simon "DK" Smith and Pete "Woosh" Birch, in 1989.
 The group "divided their activities between free parties and legal club nights, acting as a bridge between counter-culture and the mainstream".

 History

+1990s

-The DiY Collective was founded in Nottingham in 1989 as a reaction against the growing commercialisation of pay parties, especially Orbital raves such as Biology and Sunrise.
+The DiY Collective was co-founded by Harry Harrison, Rick "Digs" Down, Simon "DK" Smith and Pete "Woosh" Birch in Nottingham in 1989 as a reaction against the growing commercialisation of pay parties, especially Orbital raves such as Biology and Sunrise.
 DiY's standpoint came from a merging of anarchist principles and a history of attending both free festivals and clubs such as the Haçienda.
 They wished to form a cohesive, collective, political front against the prevailing anti-rave legislation that was beginning to come into force at that time.
 This became more marked around the time of the Criminal Justice and Public Order Act 1994, with DiY playing a key role in the illegal rave at Castlemorton Common Festival prior to the Bill in May 1992.
 After hooking up with a group of progressive travellers at the 1990 Glastonbury Festival, they began to throw a constant stream of illegal, outdoor parties (often at travellers' sites, quarries and disused airfields) all over the country for many years.
 Simon Reynolds wrote that DiY threw "free parties at abandoned airfields or on hilltops, drawing a mixed crowd of urban ravers and crusty road warriors".

 DiY also worked in the realm of legitimate club nights, starting with their first night at the Kool Kat, Nottingham on 23 November 1989 on Harry's 23rd birthday.
 Their "Bounce" began at Venus, Nottingham in February 1991 and ran for five years at various clubs, including nights at the Dance Factory.
 Bounce also at one point had a network of nights in Liverpool, Manchester, Hull, Sheffield, Bristol, Birmingham, Exeter and Bath.